 You can refer vulnerable people for a home safety visit by a representative from the Fire and Rescue Service.
 Their home will be assessed for fire risk, with a view to fitting free smoke detector alarms if required.
 The Fire and Rescue Service will also discuss home escape plans and provide education advice to lower fire risk.
 Not sure who to refer for a Home Fire Safety Check?
 Go to the Royal Berkshire Fire and Rescue Service's website.

 Guidance and templates to help staff safeguard individuals who may be at risk from hoarding and self-neglect: Self-Neglect and Hoarding Threshold Tool.
+Here is a short film about hoarding, Keith's story.

 Guidance to help staff decide whether to refer to the safeguarding adults procedures is provided in the Policy and Procedures, Appendix 5 and these leaflets, What happens if you don't move around enough? and React to Red, includes simple steps to reduce pressure ulcers.